lkodinsson/MARS/Fantasy/Maneuvers.md

 **Action Speed:** Standard
 **Resist:** Willpower

 Make a melee attack with +1 to hit.
 If successful, the target must lose concentration on a spell.
+If they do, they cannot cast that spell on their next turn.